Why we love them

 If you want to make these ahead so you don’t need to get up super early on the morning you want to serve them, you can make them right up to the point that they are assembled and in the pan.

-Instead of letting them rise the second time, cover the pan with plastic wrap and place in the fridge.
-Remove them from the fridge about 1 hour before you want to bake them.
+Instead of letting them rise the second time, cover the pan with plastic wrap and place in the refrigerator.
+Remove them from the refrigerator about 45 minutes – 1 hour before you want to bake them.

-This method allows for a slow rise in the fridge overnight so you won’t required the second rise time.
+This method allows for a slow rise in the fridge overnight so you won’t require the second rise time.
 It also adds to the flavour of the dough using this method.

 Pro tips and tricks